Bryce-Leung/DataFerry/README.md

 ### Current Functions:
-The current iteration of the DataFerry
+The current iteration of the DataFerry:
+-

 ### Features To Be Added:
 - Application install lists